Square-1 (puzzle): Top 10 solvers by single solve

-Top 5 solvers by average of 5 solves
+Top 10 solvers by Olympic average of 5 solves

 Super Square One

 The Super Square One is a 4-layer version of the Square-1.
 Just like the Square-1, it can adopt non-cubic shapes as it is twisted.
 As of 2009, it is sold by Uwe Mèffert in his puzzle shop, Meffert's.

 It consists of 4 layers of 8 pieces, each surrounding a circular column which can be rotated along a perpendicular axis.
 This allows the pieces from the top and bottom layers and the middle two layers to be interchanged.
 Each layer consists of 8 movable pieces: 4 wider wedges and 4 narrower wedges.
 In the top and bottom layers, the wider pieces are the "corner" pieces, and the narrower pieces are the "edge pieces".
 In the middle two layers, the wider pieces are the "edge" pieces, and the narrower pieces are the "face centers".
 The wider pieces are exactly twice the angular width of the narrower pieces, so that two narrower pieces can fit in the place of one wider piece.
 Thus, they can be freely intermixed.
 This leads to the puzzle adopting a large variety of non-cubic shapes.

-Solution

-Despite its appearance, the Super Square One is not significantly more difficult to solve than the original Square-1.
-The middle layers are nearly identical to the top and bottom layers of the Square-1, and may be solved independently using the same methods as the Square-1.
-The edges of the middle layers are distinguishable because the edges with the same two colors are mirror images of each other, but the centers of each face are interchangeable since they show only one color each.